 Virtual routers use static routes to create route leaks.
 Route leaks enable flow of traffic from an interface of a virtual router to another interface in another virtual router.
 For more information, see Interconnecting Virtual Routers.

-Route to null0 Interface to “Black Hole” Unwanted Traffic
+Route to null0 Interface to Drop Unwanted Traffic

 Access rules let you filter packets based on the information contained in their headers.
 A static route to the null0 interface is a complementary solution to access rules.
-You can use a null0 route to forward unwanted or undesirable traffic into a “black hole” so the traffic is dropped.
+You can use a null0 route to forward unwanted or undesirable traffic so the traffic is dropped.

 Static null0 routes have a favorable performance profile.
 You can also use static null0 routes to prevent routing loops.
 BGP can leverage the static null0 route for Remotely Triggered Black Hole routing.